Editor choice

 Can a Cheap Turntable Damage Your Records

 Yes.
 A quality stylus tracks at 1.5 to 2 grams of downforce.
 Cheap ceramic styli track at 5 to 7 grams.
-The extra weight does not just play the record it grinds through the groove wall.
+The extra weight does not just play the record — it grinds through the groove wall.
 After twenty plays on a sub-$100 deck, records lose high-frequency detail they will not get back. $179 for the AT-LP60X is the absolute minimum for a deck that will not actively damage your records.
-If you are using a suitcase record player right now, the records you are playing are being permanently degraded with every listen.
+If you are using a suitcase record player or a Crosley right now, the records you are playing are being permanently degraded with every listen.
+The money you save on the deck will be spent replacing records.

 Tracking force.
 The downward pressure the stylus applies to the groove.
 A quality cartridge tracks at 1.5 to 2 grams.
 Budget ceramic styli track at 5 to 7 grams and physically grind the groove wall with every play.
 Every deck on this list tracks safely.

 Cartridge upgradeability.
 The cartridge will wear out.
-A turntable with a fixed non-replaceable cartridge is a dead end.
-Every deck above $179 on this list accepts standard cartridges.
-The AT-LP120XUSB goes further its VM95E platform accepts styli all the way up to a Shibata tip.
+A turntable with a fixed non-replaceable cartridge is a dead end when that happens.
+Every deck above $179 on this list accepts standard cartridges — with the exception of the Sony PS-LX3BT, which uses a Sony-proprietary stylus.
+The AT-LP120XUSB goes further: its VM95E platform accepts styli all the way up to a Shibata tip.
 See the best turntable cartridges guide.

 Tonearm quality.
 The tonearm holds the cartridge and traces the groove.
 Resonance in the tonearm bearings translates directly into distortion.
 The Pro-Ject Carbon EVO’s carbon fiber tonearm reduces resonance further than most arms at twice the price.
 The U-Turn Orbit Plus uses a magnesium armtube derived from its flagship Theory turntable.